HDT3213/godis/README.md

 `Godis` is a golang implementation of Redis Server, which intents to provide an example of writing a high concurrent middleware using golang.

-Godis implemented most features of redis, including 5 data structures, ttl, publish/subscribe, geo and AOF persistence.
+Key Features:

+- support string, list, hash, set, sorted set
+- ttl
+- publish/suscribe
+- geo
+- aof and aof rewrite
+- Transaction.
+The `multi` command is Atomic and Isolated.
+If any errors are encountered during execution, godis will rollback the executed commands
-Godis can run as a server side cluster which is transparent to client.
+- server side cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster.

-Godis has a concurrent core, so you don't have to worry about your commands blocking the server too much.
+- a concurrent core, so you don't have to worry about your commands blocking the server too much.

 If you could read Chinese, you can find more details in [My Blog](https://www.cnblogs.com/Finley/category/1598973.html).